Qualified English-speaking psychologist in Toulouse

 In terms of specific approaches, I have trained and practised in schema therapy, dialectical behavioural therapy (DBT), cognitive behavioural therapy (CBT), somatic psychotherapy, psychodynamic psychotherapy, mentalisation-based treatment (MBT), acceptance and commitment therapy (ACT), mindfulness-based therapy and so on.

 I am always learning and developing my professional skills.
-It is not only a requirement of my professional standards, but also a commitment to lifelong learning.
-I am currently undertaking training in treatment for people on the autism spectrum and eye movement and desensitisation reprocessing (EMDR).
+It is not only a requirement of my professional standards, but also a personal commitment to lifelong learning.
+I am currently undertaking training in treatment for neurodivergent clients and gender diverse clients.

 I am a member of